Flowers are often used to express our feelings and emotions.

 There is no better representation of the powerful power of new growth than flowers.
 Certain flowers come to symbolize that growth, be it physical or emotional.
 Here are some of the best.

 Dahlias are beautiful flowers that symbolize new beginnings and growth.
-A close relative of the daisy, the dahlia is a bold flowering plant with brightly colored petals in an array of colors such as pink, red, yellow, white and orange.
+A close relative of the daisy, this elegant flower is a bold flowering plant with brightly colored petals in an array of colors such as pink, red, yellow, white and orange.

 Many gardeners favor this flower due to its plentiful blooms over a long season; dahlia plants bloom from spring until fall, creating a bright patch of color in any outdoor space.
 The petals can be single or double-layered; they are often layered with colors or striped patterns.